hdShang/arxiv-daily/docs/cs-CL/2025-09-27/papers/250923387v1-no-loss-no-gain-gated-refinement-and-adaptive-compression-for-prompt.md

 ---
 layout: default
-title: No Loss, No Gain: Gated Refinement and Adaptive Compression for Prompt Optimization
+title: "No Loss, No Gain: Gated Refinement and Adaptive Compression for Prompt Optimization"
 ---

 # No Loss, No Gain: Gated Refinement and Adaptive Compression for Prompt Optimization